 I tend to use these for socks, underwear, tights etc… – such an easy solution!

-I have chosen both a hidden away storage solution, and one that can be out and still keep things tidy – it purely depends on how much space you have and the style of your home.
+Whether you choose a hidden away storage solution, or one that can be out and still keep things tidy – it purely depends on how much space you have and the style of your home.

-The other, more expensive option is to have a beautiful cupboard on show.
-It is very narrow and therefore can even be put at the bottom of stairs if space is tight (think of the space of a radiator cover and you’ll be about right!), it also gives you a little shelf to put things, and houses a decent amount of shoes very easily (although boots wouldn’t fit…)
+The other, more expensive option is to have a shoe cupboard on show.
+It also gives you a little shelf to put things, and houses a decent amount of shoes very easily.

 Other great options would be clear shoe boxes that can be stacked so you can still see exactly whats in them (or you could have non clear boxes and take a photo of the shoes to attach to the outside to get the same effect)